horeilly1101/deriv/README.md

 ## Notes

+- The Calculator class is built with memoization EVERYWHERE, so recomputing anything in this class can be done in constant time.
+If you want to use this project as a library, you should focus your attention on the Calculator class.
-- The entirety of the project was built using the Composite Design Pattern.
+- The Expression functionality was built using the Composite Design Pattern.
 - Dependencies are handled with Maven.
 - All code was written in IntelliJ IDEA.
 - +96% of the lines of code in expression are covered by unit tests.